grepstrength/gostractor/README.md

 - IOC: The extracted indicator
 - Type: The type of indicator (SHA-256, IP, Domain, URL, Registry)
-- Offset: The location in the file where the IOC was found
+- Offset: The location in the file where the IOC was found (always 0 in the case of the hash)

 ## Example
 ```cmd